AbdulShabazz/UnrealEngine-Rhovonidin/v5/PC.GAME.8K.RHOVONIDIN/README.md

 his location on an opponent's player grid on the map; the current environment map; his weapons and equipment) Once a *Challenge* is generated via distance criteria, the BOSS initializes a new SM, in the BP_Battle_SEQ- [ ], to process Responses for that group
 Once another player enters the group, the BOSS adds the player to the SM, in the BP _Battle_SEQ- [ ], to process Responses for him in the group
-A *Challenge* also is made evident to Lance because the player bodice will briefly *Shimmer* If Lance outranks the Challenger, Lance can allow the AI to process the response; however, when the rankings are reversed - - Lance will nned to intercede, for an attempt to generate a proper response, while also affording him the opportunity to increase ranking.
+A *Challenge* also is made evident to Lance because the player bodice will briefly *Shimmer* If Lance outranks the Challenger, Lance can allow the AI to process the response; however, when the rankings are reversed -- Lance will nned to intercede, for an attempt to generate a proper response, while also affording him the opportunity to increase ranking.
 Poorly, timed responses will not adversely effect ranking, however it does theoretically allow the Responder to accept higher levels of damage
 All rankings are managed internally and are not available for inspection to the player.
 However the player will receive visible indicators, such as lesser levels of damage inflicted, while greater levels of damage is taken, along with either player displaying a better stance or superior technique
 A state-machine is used, rather than a message queue so the queue cannot be spammed.
 In the queue, if a new sequence's current frame has a time code less or equal to the current tick, the new sequence is allowed to be swapped in and the animation frame pointer is reset; otherwise, the next frame in the current sequence is displayed.
-- [References] Human Reaction Times - HumanBenchmark.com
+- (References) - Human Reaction Times - HumanBenchmark.com
-- [References] Compiler Explorer - godbolt.org (compilation analysis)
+- (References) Compiler Explorer - godbolt.org (compilation analysis)
 ## The MSG Packet Instruction word
 The BOSS uses MSG packets to coordinate and or initialize SMs in the BP_Battle_SEQ- [ ] Each MSG packet is a static-width packet, composed of an *Instruction Word*, which transmits the group ( G ) Lance belongs, and his player index (N)